cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 **Step 3:**

  Greenhouse regularly performs integration tests that are bundled with **kube-monitoring**.
 These provide feedback on whether all the necessary resources are installed and continuously up and running.
-You will find messages about this in the plugin status and also in the Greenhouse UI.
+You will find messages about this in the plugin status and also in the Greenhouse dashboard.

 ## Configuration